maquarocket/btd6randomizer/README.md

 If you haven't figured out where the randomizer is yet, [click here](https://maquarocket.github.io/btd6randomizer/ "whysnakes and maquarocket present ACBR: A C*** BTD6 Randomizer")!

 For those who are interested, the changelog can be found [here](./CHANGELOG.md)

+**PLEASE NOTE THAT THIS VERSION OF ACBR IS NO LONGER BEING MAINTAINED AS ACBR HAS NOW MOVED TO A NEW HOME.
+YOU CAN NOW FIND ACBRv2 [here](https://whysnakes.github.io/btd6randomizerv2/ "whysnakes and maquarocket present ACBR: A C*** BTD6 Randomizer")!**

 ## The Application

 ![Image of the Bloons Tower Defense 6 Randomizer with generated results for 2 players, a random map, game mode and heroes and 2 towers for each player](./docs/app_screenshot.png?raw=true "App Screenshot")